gphat/omg/_posts/2019-04-16-practitioners-guide-to-system-dashboard-design-p2.md

 Moving a bit deeper into the form, Cleveland and McGill (830)[^3] ranked tasks by accuracy for us humans, finding position along a *common scale* more accurate than on non-aligned scales.
 Few (40-41) reinforces this by specifically advising the use of units and appropriate detail for data to avoid unnecessary computations for the user.
 For this reason it is best to use common scales, axis and units where possible.

 ![Alignment and Unit Axes Example](/assets/images/dash-p2-axes-units-align.png)
 <br>_Three charts of the same data, without units, with units and no longer aligned.
-The left and middle chart are easy to compare, the middle is easier to understand Alignment and units matter._
+The left and middle chart are easy to compare, the middle is easier to understand.
+Alignment and units matter!_

 With this information you should be able to more effectively choose visualizations, picking those that help your reader quickly perceive the data.

-[TKTK insert some help in picking visualizations]

 # Time
 We’re using run charts heavily, so we should take care with how we present time.
 In short, charts should use a common time window.
 If the first chart shows a slice of 1h, anchored by “now” then so should they all.
 This is especially true when there is a time selector or other “global” control involved.
 Any deviation from this should be clearly labeled as such.
 Recall our earlier points about alignment!